Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By cyanflower.
 - As with the original, this robot is based off GiggsRH's Wubbaduck.
 This version is not mechanized, and has limb textures taken from RetroAdvance64.

+robot 29:
+- By ML500.

+robot 30:
+- By RetroAdvance64.
+- [Re-made by the original artist].

 robot 31:
 - By ML500.
 - ![reference_image_1](https://raw.githubusercontent.com/Luar77/Icon-Resprite-Texture-Pack/main/reference%20images/robot_31(1).mp4)

 robot 33:
 - By RetroAdvance64.
-- A direct remake to the original robot.
-Properly references Doomguy from DOOM (1993).
+- [Re-made by the original artist] -- Properly references the "Doomguy", the playable character featured in DOOM (1993).

 robot 34:
 - By AlexisDrawz.